HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

       <tr>
         <td>RDFa</td>
         <td>
-          Although there are no changes in the base format of RDFa, version 3 of the _Data Catalog Vocabulary (DCAT)_ contained a significant update.
+          Although there are no changes in the base format of RDFa, version 3 of the <em>Data Catalog Vocabulary (DCAT)</em> contained a significant update.
 DCAT is an <em>"RDF vocabulary designed to facilitate interoperability between data catalogs published on the Web"</em>.
 This is significant due to the increased availability of open datasets on the web.
 Being able to describe the entire contents of a dataset greatly increases the discoverability, and thus usefulness, of a public dataset and makes federated search and distribution more likely.
           <p>
             References:
             <ul>